 - Improved mood and reduced risk of depression

-- Mental stimulation through new sights, sounds, and social interaction
+- Mental stimulation through new environments, sounds, and social interactions

-- Strengthened bonds with caregivers, friends, or family members
+- Stronger bonds with caregivers, friends, family members, or fellow residents

-In fact, according to AARP, more than 70% of seniors say local experiences bring more joy than extended vacations.
+In fact, according to AARP, more than 70% of seniors say social interactions and local experiences bring more joy than extended vacations.

 So where should you start?